Atos Jiu-Jitsu: History

 In October 2008, after the decline of Brasa Academy, the Brazilian jiu-jitsu team to which they both belonged, Ramon Lemos and André Galvão decided to form a competition team with a strong moral foundation based on their Christian faith.
 The word "Atos" is the Portuguese word for "acts" and is a reference the New Testament Acts of the Apostles.
 Atos Jiu-Jitsu was established in Rio Claro, São Paulo, Brazil before moving to California in 2010.
 The team led by multi-time world champion Galvão, quickly grew into one of the strongest teams in Jiu-Jitsu & submission grappling, winning quickly after its establishment 5 black belt World Jiu-Jitsu Championships and producing multiple champion athletes over the years.

 Atos came in 5th place in the IBJJF Top 10 Academy Rankings for the 2021/2022 season.

 Atos Jiu-jitsu schools are present in over 20 countries worldwide.

 Atos won Team of the Year at the Jits Magazine BJJ Awards 2024.

+Sexual assault allegations

+In 2026 there was a mass exodus from Atos after Galvao received allegations of sexual misconduct.

+Lucas Pinheiro cut ties with Galvao.

+Bruno Frazzatto, an original Atos core member, cut ties and renamed his gym.
+Two-time ADCC champion JT Torres ended his gym’s affiliation with Atos.
+On February 4 2026, Atos announced the immediate and indefinite release of Galvao and his wife from their positions within the organization.

+Atos updated its website to state: "Atos was founded in 2008 by Prof. Ramon Lemos and his partners".